Fliplet/fliplet-cli/docs/API/helpers/fields.md

 Use the `field` property of the helper instance (`this`) to access field values in JavaScript as shown below.

-Please note that field names are automatically converted to camelCase, e.g. `last-name` becomes `lastName` as the example below illustrates.

 ```html
 <fl-helper name="question">
   <field name="title">What is your name?</field>